Formstone/Formstone/docs/carousel.md

 ### jump

-Jump instance of plugin to specific page
+Jump instance of plugin to specific page; Alias of `jumpPage`

 ```javascript
 $(".target").carousel("jump", 1);